Abesuden/University-of-North-Florida/compilers/proj4/README.md

 }
 ```

 > Type comparisions only need to happen when storing a value that is returned from a function.
-This is because, we can only initilize variables of type `int`.
+This is because, we can return both `int` and `void` types from a funciton, while only being able to initilize variables as type `int`.
+So, we want to REJECT any cases where `varName = funReturnsVoid();`.